Body Donation Program

 Transporting the Body

 When a donor dies, family members should contact the Anatomical Donation Program immediately after a doctor or nurse has made a pronouncement of death.
-The body will be taken to the Health Center at no cost to the deceased by a licensed funeral director working with the Anatomical Donation Program.
+The body will be taken to UConn Health at no cost to the deceased by a licensed funeral director working with the Anatomical Donation Program.
 The body is embalmed, prepared, and stored securely until it is needed for teaching purposes.
 It is not sold or loaned to other universities or research programs.

 UConn Health cannot accept bodies from people who die outside of Connecticut.
 Donors who relocate should notify the Anatomical Donation Program.
 Those who remain interested in anatomical donation should contact a medical school in their new state of residence.